Chia-Network/pool-reference/SPECIFICATION.md

 IETF spec.

 ## POST /farmer
-Allows farmers to make them known by the pool.
+Register a farmer with the pool.
 This is required once before submitting the first partial.

 Request:
 ```json